Learn how to design your online course and create a productive learning experience for your learners!

 Meet your instructors

-Dimitrios is a senior researcher and senior track associate at the Digital Society School.
+Dimitrios is Program Manager of the track “EdTech for Social Change” at the Digital Society School.
 Since 2005, when he started working in higher education, he has been faculty member (both on campus and online) at different prestigious universities in Spain, Cyprus, the United Kingdom, the United States and the Netherlands.
 He received his PhD. in Education from the University of Barcelona (Department of Research Methods and Diagnosis in Education).
 He also has 5 master degrees in a) Teaching and Learning in Digital Environments, b) Educational Assessment and Program Evaluation, c) Southeast European Studies, d) Management of Organizations in the Economy of Knowledge and Evaluation and Quality Management in Higher Education.
 His current research focuses on new and emerging pedagogies, instructional design, education management & administration, professional development and quality assurance in distance education.
-In 2015 he was the winner of the International “David Wilson Award for Excellence in Teaching and Learning” and in June 2019 he achieved the status of “Senior Fellow” of the Higher Education Academy.
+In 2015 he was the winner of the International “David Wilson Award for Excellence in Teaching and Learning” and in June 2019 he achieved the status of “Senior Fellow” of the Higher Education Academy and in January 2020 he became a Fellow of the Royal Academy of Arts.